aymanoid/voidimp-web/README.md

 NEXT_PUBLIC_GA_ID=G-XXXXXXXXXX # your google analytics id
 ```

-Then execute the following commands in that directory.
+3. Execute the following commands in that directory.

 ```sh
 # Install dependencies